altunixon/wips/lns/altina_ln/ASP-133-Chapter_3_The_Battle_of_Aroe_Maroe.md

 Her attack from the back of her horse broke all of the enemy’s spears.<br/>
 Judging from this battle, she had gotten even stronger.<br/>
 She used to judge that Latreille was better than her in swordsmanship, and Jerome on a horse with a lance was stronger than her.<br/>
-But how would the current Altina fare against them?
+But how would the current Altina fare against them?<br/>
 Wielding the giant sword as if it was a normal one, such a scene felt as unreal as a B-grade play.<br/>
 She was swift.<br/>
 And that was enough to exert overwhelming power.<br/>
 Even if the enemy’s quality wasn’t high, this was enough to show how strong Altina was.<br/>
 The Belgarian soldier around her regained their morale.<br/>
-"Don’t let the enemy near the Princess!】"Hit them back!】"Let them see the tenacity of the Empire!"<br/>
+"Don’t let the enemy near the Princess!""Hit them back!""Let them see the tenacity of the Empire!"<br/>
 Regis was flustered.<br/>
-— It will be troubling if you all work too hard!
+— It will be troubling if you all work too hard!<br/>
 "Your Highness!"<br/>
 He shouted.<br/>
 Her hearing was acute even in this messy battle.
 When she noticed him, she reorganized the unit as she slowly backed away to headquarters.<br/>